-Amendments to HKAS 1 clarify the requirements for classifying liabilities as current or non-current.
+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current clarify the requirements for classifying liabilities as current or non-current.
 The amendments specify that if an entity's right to defer settlement of a liability is subject to the entity complying with specified conditions, the entity has a right to defer settlement of the liability at the end of the reporting period if it complies with those conditions at that date.
-Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement of a liability.
+Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement of the liability.
 The amendments also clarify the situations that are considered a settlement of a liability.
 The amendments are effective for annual periods beginning on or after 1 January 2023 and shall be applied retrospectively.
 Earlier application is permitted.
 The amendments are not expected to have any significant impact on the Group's consolidated financial statements.

 Amendments to HKAS 16 prohibit an entity from deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognises the proceeds from selling any such items, and the cost of those items, in profit or loss.
 The amendments are effective for annual periods beginning on or after 1 January 2022 and shall be applied retrospectively only to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented in the consolidated financial statements in which the entity first applies the amendments.
 Earlier application is permitted.
+Any cumulative effect of initially applying the amendments shall be recognised as an adjustment to the opening equity at the date of initial application without restating the comparative information.
 The amendments are not expected to have any significant impact on the Group's consolidated financial statements.